 UPDATE: EVICTION MORATORIUM CONTINUES – WHAT IT MEANS FOR LANDLORDS

-On Wednesday, January 20th, 2021, the CDC eviction moratorium halting evictions was extended through at least March 31st, 2021.
+The CDC eviction moratorium halting evictions was extended through at least June 30, 2021.
 This blog post will explain what the eviction moratorium means for landlords.
 You can view the full official CDC media statement here.

 What does the eviction moratorium do?